Museum Display Cases: Anti-Reflective + UV Spec Guide

 The base of a museum-grade case is engineering, not just a pedestal.
 A sealed base built around a silica-gel cassette buffers relative humidity inside the case at 45-55% RH — the conservation-standard band for most organic and mixed-material artifacts — for roughly 8-12 weeks before the cassette needs reconditioning.
 That hold time depends on three measurable variables: silica-gel mass relative to internal case volume (we typically size at 1 kg per 50 liters of case interior), gasket seal integrity at the lid and any access panels (EPDM or silicone profiles, compressed at design depth), and ambient gallery RH excursions (a gallery cycling between 30% and 70% RH stresses the buffer harder than a stable 50% gallery).

-We test sealed-base hold time on every museum project before shipment.
-The protocol: condition the silica gel to 50% RH equilibrium, install the cassette in the case, close the lid against the gasket, and place a calibrated hygrometer (Vaisala HMP60 or equivalent) inside.
+Sealed-base hold time is verifiable with a straightforward protocol, and it’s worth asking a supplier to run it or to state the result.
+The protocol: condition the silica gel to 50% RH equilibrium, install the cassette in the case, close the lid against the gasket, and place a calibrated hygrometer (a lab-grade instrument such as a Vaisala HMP-series probe or equivalent) inside.
 Log RH for 90 days at room conditions.
 A passing case stays inside the 45-55% band for the full 90 days with drift below 5 percentage points.
 A failing case drifts past 60% in the first 30 days — usually a gasket compression failure, sometimes an undersized cassette.

 What the spec sheet should call out